lululu0620/insight-project/README.md

 2. I defind a class called Object to store respective name and count of occupations and states.
 3. I use a heap and keep its size not exceed 10.
 In this case, I can find the top 10 objects in this heap with time complexity of O(nlogk).

+## Algorithm

+Find the top k elements of n objects:

+keep a heap with size of k, put object into the heap one by one.
+When the size of heap is more than k, we just pop one element.

+Time Complexity: O(nlogk)

+In this case, we want to find 10 largest elements which means k = 10.
+Therefore, we should build a min heap so that we can ganrantee elements in the heap are larger than others, because everytime we pop out the smallest element in the heap.

 ## Arguments Parse

 I use argparse package to parse arguments which is inputed in the command line.